top of page

 Creating the Test Plan

-Once the scope of the task was defined and with the goal in mind I defined my test objectives and tasks, followed by writing the test script and finally recruiting participants.
+Once the scope of work was defined and with the goal in mind, I defined my test objectives.
+Next, I wrote the test script and began recruiting participants.

 Identify Testing Goals & Tasks